jspaaks/2022-ieee/README.md

 There are many different types of research software registries, for example, they can be organized by programming language, by research domain, by organization, or even by country.
 The AwesomeList at https://bit.ly/awesome-registries provides an overview of such registries.

-Have a look at the overview and consider publishing some of your software in a relevant repository.
+&#9733; Have a look at the overview and consider publishing some of your software in a relevant repository.

 ## 10. Extras: GitHub-Zenodo integration

 For long term accessibility of your software, it's useful to store snapshots of your releases to an archiving platform such as [Zenodo](https://zenodo.org).
 Zenodo will keep a copy of a particular snapshot, and mint a persistent identifier (more specifically, a DOI) for it as well.
 This is useful for you and others who want to reference the exact version of your software, for example when using it for a paper.
 While you can upload your software by hand every time you make a release, it's convenient and less error-prone to automate the process such that Zenodo will store a snapshot every time you publish a release on GitHub.
 One way to set this up is to use the GitHub-Zenodo integration.

-CodeRefinery has an excellent guide that will walk you through the necesaary steps [1].
+CodeRefinery has an excellent guide that will walk you through the necessary steps [1].
 You can find it here: https://coderefinery.github.io/github-without-command-line/doi/.

+&#9733; Use the CodeRefinery tutorial to set up the GitHub-Zenodo integration for an example repository.

 If you're setting up the integration for a GitHub organization (as opposed to your own user account), you may need to use the GitHub settings page to enable the OAuth app that makes Zenodo and GitHub work together.
 There are separate OAuth apps for Zenodo Sandbox and for Zenodo.
 You can find direct links to each below: